 If you run a larger business, you may want to consider giving you and/or your staff the American Express Green Corporate Card, Gold Corporate Card or Platinum Corporate Card.
-There isn’t a huge amount about these online, but you can request more details on the corporate card range here.
 These cards earn Membership Rewards points which can be converted to Avios, amongst other things.

 Any Visa or MasterCard corporate cards with a loyalty scheme?

 I have never come across a Visa or MasterCard corporate card which offers a worthwhile loyalty programme.
 Please let me know if there is one out there that I have missed.